 Here, the best Dutch ovens for all of your searing, braising, deep-frying, and bread-baking needs.

 You can’t talk about Dutch ovens without talking about Le Creuset.
 The cookware brand is basically synonymous with the vessel, and their round Dutch oven is a continuous bestseller.
-The enameled cast iron construction is highly durable (so much so that Le Creuset offers a lifetime warranty), minimizes sticking, and delivers superior heat retention.
+The enameled cast iron construction is highly durable, minimizes sticking, and delivers superior heat retention.

 Not convinced yet?
 It also comes with a fitted lid and is safe for all stovetops and oven-safe for up to 500 degrees Fahrenheit.
 It’s even easy to clean and dishwasher-safe.
 Plus, you have an entire rainbow of colors to choose from (we’re personally smitten with the bright Caribbean and luscious berry hues), as well as two sizes, which can produce three to four servings and five to six servings, respectively.

 "I’ve had my Le Creuset Dutch oven for years—though admittedly it was one of those items I registered for without knowing exactly why I needed one.
 While my initial reasoning for wanting one was vague at best, it has become one of my favorite things to cook with.
 It’s perfect for braising meats, roasting chicken, and cooking stews and other one-pot meals.
 The surface is also incredibly easy to clean, which is why I tend to reach for it over my other pots and pans."—Allison Bean, Editorial Director